 Alexys Jacob, Numberly

 Known to the developer community as @ultrabug, Alexys is the CTO of Numberly.
-His presentation was his production experience comparison of MongoDB and Scylla.
+His presentation was his production experience comparison of MongoDB and ScyllaDB.
 Numberly uses both of these NoSQL databases in their environment, and Alexys wished to contrast their purpose, utility, and architecture.

 For Alexys, it’s not an either-or situation with NoSQL databases.
 Each is designed for specific data models and use cases.
 Alexys’ presentation highlighted some of the commonalities between both systems, then drilled down into the differences.

 His operations takeaways between the two systems were unsparing but fair.
 Whereas he hammered MongoDB’s claims about their sharding-based clustering — which, to his view had both poor TCO and operations, he said that replica-sets should be enough, and gave them a moderate TCO rating (“vertical scaling is not a bad thing!”) and good operations rating (“Almost no tuning needed”).

 He gave ScyllaDB a good rating for TCO due to its clean and simple topology, maximized hardware utilization and capability to scale horizontally (as well as vertically).
 For operations, what Alexys wanted was even more automation.

 Alexys observed there are complex and mandatory background maintenance operations for ScyllaDB.
 For example, while compactions are seamless, repairs are still only “semi-seamless.”

 From Alexys’ perspective, MongoDB favors flexibility to performance, while ScyllaDB favors consistent performance to versatility.